Welcome to Virginia Space and the Mid-Atlantic Regional Spaceport (MARS)

 Virginia Commercial Space Flight Authority (VCSFA), also known as ‘Virginia Space,' owns and operates the Mid-Atlantic Regional Spaceport (MARS), which is located at NASA Wallops Flight Facility on the Eastern Shore of Virginia.

-Virginia Space aims to provide safe, reliable, and responsive Space Access at competitive prices, and is proud to offer full-service launch facilities for commercial, government, scientific and academic users both foreign and domestic.
+Virginia Space aims to provide safe, reliable, and responsive Space Access at competitive prices, and is proud to offer full-service launch facilities for commercial, government, scientific and academic users.

 Dr. Linda Thomas Glover, ESCC President